andrasbabos/learning_aws/general/documentation/01 - cli.md

 These variables are used in the documentation and in the json files, it safe to simply replace the example commands with the values also.

-The variable names don't have AWS_ prefix to prevent collision with official AWS variables.
+The variable names don't have "AWS_" prefix to prevent collision with official AWS variables.
 For example there is AWS_REGION for general use and REGION for these examples only.

 ```bash
 export ACCOUNT_ID="used aws account ID without dash characters"